 Able mathematicians, with a genuine interest and desire to broaden and extend their knowledge in both applied and abstract mathematics.

-In addition to the general entrance requirements, the department requires a grade 6 in GCSE mathematics (higher tier paper) and a grade 6 at GCSE science.
+In addition to the general entrance requirements, the department requires a grade 6 in GCSE mathematics higher tier paper.
 All students will be expected to pass a skills test within the first two weeks of starting the A level course to ensure that they are fluent in the necessary algebra and arithmetic skills for coping with this course.
 We will provide resources to help students maintain and improve these skills over the summer break.

 A variety of topics including:

 - Calculus (integration and differentiation) - Advanced algebra

 - Problem solving using mathematical models - Differential equations

 Approximately five hours classwork and five hours homework

 Examinations will be at the end of year 13 and will cover three papers.

 A scientific calculator with the ability to perform statistical analysis is essential.
 We recommend Casio fx-991EX Classwiz.
 Graphic calculators will be useful but are not necessary for the course.